-Downie also released Secret Path that year, an album about Chanie Wenjack, a 12-year-old Ojibwa boy who died trying to walk home after escaping a northern Ontario residential school.
+Downie also released Secret Path the same year, an album about Chanie Wenjack, a 12-year-old Ojibwa boy who died trying to walk home after escaping a northern Ontario residential school.
 He never got there.

 The album won two Juno Awards in 2017, for adult alternative album of the year and recording package of the year.
 Downie won songwriter of the year for the songs “The Stranger,” “The Only Place to Be” and “Son.”
 Secret Path also won accolades from Indigenous communities for shedding light on the legacy of residential schools and racism in Canada.

 The album is one of this year's Polaris Music Prize nominees, and over the next several weeks, we're sharing five things you might not know about each one.
 Here are five things about Secret Path.